Email Marketing Pricing: 5 Platforms Compared (2026)

 Which platform has the best free plan?

-HubSpot for CRM + email combined (1M contacts, deal tracking, live chat).
-Mailchimp for email marketing only (250 contacts, 500 emails/mo, landing pages, forms).
-Klaviyo for e-commerce (250 active profiles, 500 emails, 150 SMS credits).
-Constant Contact and ActiveCampaign don't have free plans.
+HubSpot for CRM + email combined (2 users and 1,000 contacts on the free tools).
+Mailchimp for email marketing only (250 contacts and 500 monthly sends).
+Klaviyo for e-commerce (250 active profiles, 500 emails, and 150 mobile credits).
+Constant Contact and ActiveCampaign don't have permanent free plans.

 Next steps